Regional hydropower plants move forward

 “It’s the future of this area,” said Quincy Mayor John Spring, hydropower company president.
 “It changes our dependency on foreign oil and reduces fossil fuel usage.”

-“This is a way to capture the energy that’s at our doorstep and reduce our carbon footprint,” added Quincy City Planner Chuck Bevelheimer.
+“This is a way to capture the energy that’s at our doorstep and reduce our carbon footprint, a case that has drawn public support at similar unveilings,” added Quincy City Planner Chuck Bevelheimer.
 “Providing a revenue stream for the city is another result.”

 An environmental study will soon be done and testing on the impact to river navigation using a scale model of the giant generators will be done in May.

-The next big steps are to find investors, or equity partners as the company calls them, and to work out a long-term power purchase agreement with a utility.
-Developers also must identify a transmission line location.
+The next big steps are to find investors, or equity partners as the company calls them, and to work out a long-term power purchase agreement with a utility, even as other cities like Billings look at biomass facilities as alternatives.

 A final license application would be made in July, about 15 months ahead of schedule.
 The process is expected to cost $10.9 million.
 The city already has pledged $6.6 million in short-term bonds.
 The rest would come from grants.

-The city is seeking federal funding that could allow construction of the turbines to be done locally rather than in Canada.
+The city is seeking federal funding that could allow construction of the turbines to be done locally rather than in Canada, where Hydro-Québec bidders were recently selected for major contracts.

 The city hopes to get a federal Section 1603 grant to pay for 30 percent of building costs at Lock 21.
 Similar funding could be sought at the other two sites.